AlexChao00123/CathayHackathonSkyDate/README.md

 Brand Promotion: SkyTravel promotes the Cathay brand by collaborating with business partners, expanding the Cathay Group's presence in accommodation, brand retailing, and luxurious experiences.
 This enhances cross-selling opportunities and revenue generation beyond air travel.

 SkyTravel offers a range of functions and benefits that attract customers, particularly targeting high-value Cathay customers who value travel as a lifestyle.
 By providing customizable tours, fostering social connections, and offering incentives, SkyTravel aims to create a sense of belongingness and loyalty within the Cathay ecosystem while promoting the brand and expanding revenue opportunities.

+Technology and Future Development
+SkyTravel was developed using the Power Pages no-code platform, which provided a user-friendly Content Management System for effortless trip management.
+CoPilot, our advanced AI technology, played a vital role in offering intelligent suggestions and enhancing the user experience.
+The integration of an AI chatbot streamlined customer support, ensuring a smooth journey for users.
+Our commitment to innovation means we continuously explore new technologies.
+CoPilot and ChatGPT, powered by cutting-edge AI capabilities, were utilized to build the app.

+In the future, we plan to integrate the Cathay Membership program, allowing users to earn or redeem Asian miles within the app.
+This integration will provide additional value and rewards, further enhancing the travel experience for our users.

+SkyTravel is your gateway to a world of personalized travel experiences.
+With our app, you have the freedom to connect with like-minded travelers, create unforgettable tours, and embark on extraordinary journeys.
+Join us on this adventure and revolutionize the way you travel.